Achieving employee buy-in takes more than employee engagement

 - Celebrate as a Group.
 Success can also be celebrated on a team or company-wide basis for reaching small or large milestones.
 These celebrations (such as discounts, meals, events, employee recognition programs, etc.) help foster the philosophy that team success builds business success.

 - Establish a trusting, flexible work environment.
 Create an environment in which employees feel that they’re trusted to get the job done—ideally without having close supervision or stringent reporting on their work.
 Standardizing routine tasks, but empowering employees to solve customer problems and identify opportunities for improvement will build trust and engagement.
-Additional perks such as flexible working hours, paid leave, vacation, and the opportunity to telecommute on occasion also help to reduce employee stress, decrease the frequency of absenteeism and tardiness, and communicate a culture of respect.2 Broughton, A. (2011, September).
+Additional perks such as flexible working hours, paid leave, vacation, and the opportunity to telecommute on occasion also help to reduce employee stress, decrease the frequency of absenteeism and tardiness, and communicate a culture of respect.
+Finally, by developing a supportive environment with structural elements to build trust with your employees, you will benefit your relationships and your business.2 Broughton, A. (2011, September).
 Employees Matter: Maximizing Company Value Through Workforce Engagement.
 Retrieved from http://sjfventures.com/wp-content/uploads/2015/11/Employees_Matter_Complete_Report_PDF_9-11_Final_Copyright.pdf.

 For more guidance on the importance and financial value of a strong company culture, check out: